-YOu The CARES Act (The Coronavirus Aid, Relief, and Economic Security Act) contains the legislation for Required Minimum Distributions (RMD) for those over age 70 ½ and have already started RMD.for individuals or beneficiaries of inherited retirement accounts in 2020 due to COVID-19.
+YOu The CARES Act (The Coronavirus Aid, Relief, and Economic Security Act) contains the legislation for Required Minimum Distributions (RMD) for those over age 70 ½ and have already started RMD.
+Under the CARES Act, no RMD is required for individuals or beneficiaries of inherited retirement accounts in 2020 due to COVID-19.
 How will this help investors?

 - RMD amounts base on a December 31st, 2019 valuation, requiring a more considerable RMD amount than before the CARES Act legislation.

 - Eliminating RMD for 2020 will decrease an individual’s overall earnings, resulting in a potentially lower state and federal tax liability.

 - Investors experiencing market loss can forego a distribution in 2020.
 And capture the market’s potential upside on the shares not liquidated for the Required Minimum Distributions RMD.

 No Required Minimum Distributions

 An opportunity for clients who are typically required to take distributions from their IRA accounts is provided by The CARES Act.
 Individuals who are 72 and older don’t have to take their annual RMD based in 2020.
 They might consider a Roth Conversion.
 The usual amount of taxes will apply to the Roth Conversion amount.
 However, the dollar amount converted may occur during a down market.
 Investors can capture the potential market upside with no tax consequences on the Roth IRA’s growth on their initial conversion amount.
 We recommend that you consult with your financial advisor or tax professional for specific advice.

 In addition, you may use the RMD from a tax-qualified plan to purchase an annuity.
 Under the same tax provisions of the CARES Act.